'Hunters' star Tiffany Boone: "Nazis still exist and they're walking around"

 “What was great was that I felt I was able to say absolutely everything that I have to say and just be completely open about the way I felt.
 The only thing I would say a few days after [posting about it on Instagram] is that I’m really touched by all of the outpouring of love and support.
 I had a lot of people come up to me and say ‘I had a similar situation.
 I was scared to leave’ or ‘I did leave’ or ‘I haven’t left yet’ or ‘you’re inspiring me to leave’.
 It’s really touching to me that my experience could affect someone else and hopefully encourage them to make a decision that’s really difficult but ultimately best for them.”

-Your next film is with George Clooney – tell me about the first time you met.
+Your next film is with George Clooney – tell me about the first time you met

-“The first time I met George was when I showed up in London and went to set to start stunt rehearsals for Good Morning, Midnight.
+“The first time I met George was when I showed up in London and went to set to start stunt rehearsals for The Midnight Sky.
 He has this big physical transformation in the film which he warned me about via email.
 He came into my trailer, this ball of energy, but he was very thin because he hadn’t been eating.
 He also had this big grey beard.
 He likes to say all the time on-set that he’s two-time world’s sexiest man… so there’s nothing you can do to make him not sexy, he’s handsome no matter what!”

 What’s next – would you be up for Hunters season two?